VegaDeftwing/OpGuidesHugoSrc/content/Music/sources.md

 {{< smalltext >}}A snippet of a .wav file open in audacity{{< /smalltext >}}

 A sample is exactly as the name implies- a 'sample' of audio.
 Sample is a pretty broad term though, so usually some more terms are applied to help categorize them.
-The easiest to explain is what is usually meant by sample: a small audio file that contains one sound, like one drum hit or one piano key press.
+Still, for the generic term what is usually meant is a small audio file that contains one sound, like one drum hit or one piano key press.

 These can either be samples made or collected for the sole purpose of use in later music (like hitting record, playing one drum hit, then stopping, to create a small drum sample) or a sample lifted (with often dubious legality) from another recording.
-It's worth noting that fair use is really not something you can rely on here, but it's also pretty common. #notlegaladvice
+It's worth noting that fair use is really not something you can rely on here, but it's also pretty common. <span style="color:#fff2">#notlegaladvice</span>

-The next kind of sample worth looking at is a loop.
-These are longer and are usually, well, loopable.
-If you play them on repeat they typically sound continuous.
+The next kind of sample worth looking at is a **loop**.
+These are longer and are usually, well, loopable - If you play them on repeat they typically sound continuous.

 Often these will be of drums or guitar.
-The term 'loop' is often used broadly for audio snippets of this length though, so not all loops loop.
+The term 'loop' can be used broadly for audio snippets of this length though, so not all loops, uh, loop.
 Usually when using a loop it's best to do some mangling, swapping some beats or putting on destructive effects to transform it in some way.
 This prevents your audio from just sounding like layered tracks from another artist mashed together and is a good way to put creativity into what you make.

-Another term you might hear are stems.
+Another term you might hear is **stems**.
 Stems are just separate recordings of each part of a song - say the vocals as one audio file and the drums as another, these would make up the stems.

 {{< columns >}}

-Samples are also, sort of ironically, made of samples.
+Samples are also, sort of confusingly, made of samples.
 But these words mean two different things in that sentence.
-The sample of sound is made up digitally of a bunch of different points in a wave, usually captured ~44 thousand times a second- whatever the sampling rate is (commonly 44.1, 48, or 96 <a class="ptr">(1)</a>).
-This is what gives us the image above, where the originally pretty smooth looking wave, when zoomed in, we can see is made of these discrete points.
+The sample of sound as a whole is made up of a bunch of different points in a wave, usually captured thousand of times a second- whatever the sampling rate is (commonly 44.1, 48, or 96 <a class="ptr">(1)</a>).
+This is what gives us the this image, where with the originally pretty smooth looking wave, when zoomed in, we can see is made of these discrete points.

 This is particularly relevant to making music for multiple reasons:

-* When change the speed/pitch by a non integer value, we have to 'interpolate' extra points into this.
+* When change the speed/pitch by a non integer value, we have to 'interpolate' extra points into this.  <span style="color:#fff2">#math</span>
 * When we slow down or make a sample lower pitch there's only so much data to use, at really low pitches the wave will start to sound sort of low-fi
 * When chopping a sample to start playback at any point, we want to chop at a 0-crossing to avoid a sharp transition (which equates to high pitch sound)